 Woodford Reserve Extends Partnership with Churchill Downs as Presenting Sponsor of the Kentucky Derby

-/EIN News/ -- LOUISVILLE, Ky., Jan.
-11, 2023 (GLOBE NEWSWIRE) -- Churchill Downs Incorporated (“CDI” or the “Company”) (Nasdaq: CHDN) announced today that Churchill Downs Racetrack (“Churchill Downs”) has entered an agreement with Woodford Reserve® Kentucky Bourbon (“Woodford Reserve”) that will solidify the renewal of Woodford Reserve as the presenting sponsor of the Kentucky Derby through 2027.
-Woodford Reserve has been the “Official Bourbon of the Kentucky Derby” since 1999 and the presenting sponsor for the past four years.
+LOUISVILLE, Ky., Jan.
+11, 2023 (GLOBE NEWSWIRE) -- Churchill Downs Incorporated ("CDI" or the "Company") CHDN announced today that Churchill Downs Racetrack ("Churchill Downs") has entered an agreement with Woodford Reserve® Kentucky Bourbon ("Woodford Reserve") that will solidify the renewal of Woodford Reserve as the presenting sponsor of the Kentucky Derby through 2027.
+Woodford Reserve has been the "Official Bourbon of the Kentucky Derby" since 1999 and the presenting sponsor for the past four years.

 "We are thrilled to welcome back Woodford Reserve as the presenting sponsor of the Kentucky Derby for the next five years," said Bill Carstanjen, CEO of CDI.
 "We are pleased to build upon this partnership between two global entities that represent the unique culture and unbridled spirit of Kentucky.
 Brown-Forman's brand offerings are the ideal complement to the heritage of this time-honored tradition."